cmv/cmv-docs/docs/widgets/Print.md

         authorText: 'Me',
         defaultTitle: 'Viewer Map',
         defaultFormat: 'PDF',
-        defaultLayout: 'Letter ANSI A Landscape'
+        defaultLayout: 'Letter ANSI A Landscape',
+        resultOrder: 'last' // can be first or last
     }
 },
 ```